 - You seek new challenges outside your core responsibilities.

-- You contribute to developing and improving Infinity Works, such as through advocacy, recruitment, diversity and inclusion networks, and Communities of Practice.
+- You contribute to developing and improving Infinity Works, such as by being a People Lead or through recruitment, diversity and inclusion networks, or Communities of Practice.

 - You get the balance right:

 - You manage your commitments to make sure they are sustainable.

 - You keep on top of your responsibilities.